Skip to main content

 Which Vector Database Should You Use?

-Cost comparison for 500K vectors with 10K daily queries: pgvector on Supabase Pro: $25/month total.
+Here is the cost side by side for 500K vectors and 10K daily queries. pgvector on Supabase Pro: $25/month all in.
 Pinecone Starter: $70/month.
 Weaviate Cloud: $50/month.
-Self-hosted Weaviate on DigitalOcean: $24/month.
+Self-hosted Weaviate on a DigitalOcean box: $24/month.

 What Chunking Strategies Actually Work for RAG?